Markets and Market Development

 Canfor Pulp has two wholly owned subsidiaries that market pulp – Canfor Pulp Japan Corporation in Tokyo and Canfor Korea Ltd. in Seoul.
 Premium 1 Papers, a sales and marketing partnership between Canfor Pulp and Canadian Kraft Paper Industries Limited (CKPI), is responsible for marketing all bleached and unbleached kraft paper products produced by our Prince George Pulp and Paper Mill and CKPI’s unbleached kraft paper mill in The Pas, Manitoba.

 Through a cooperative sales and marketing agreement called Fibre United, Canfor Pulp and Finnish-based UPM Pulp provide customers with a wide range of products in China, Japan, Europe and North America.
 In 2016, we announced that Fibre United would expand to Korea, the world’s fifth-largest pulp market.

 Canfor and Canfor Pulp both work hard to gain a better understanding of our customers in markets around the globe.
 By understanding our customers’ needs, we contribute to their success.

-Canfor Pulp partners with internationally recognized experts to support our specialty paper applications and to deliver training on refiner fundamentals, and to support premium tissue customer optimization studies.
+Canfor Pulp partners with internationally recognized experts to deliver training on refiner fundamentals, and to support tissue customer optimization studies.
 Our extensive technical collaborations with equipment manufacturers and specialty paper producers have continued to support our growing expertise in helping our customers develop new and improved products.
 We provide secure product delivery by coordinating with transportation partners worldwide.